SnapLogic/documentation/autosync/config-redshift-acct-as-data-destination.md

     For more information about Redshift accounts, refer to the [Redshift documentation](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_USER.html).

     -   **Endpoint**: Enter the Endpoint server’s address to establish a connection.
 For example, `54.98.196.248`.
-    -   **Port Number**: Enter the port number of the database server.
+    -   **Port Number**: The port number of the database server.
-    -   **Database name**: Enter the name of the destination database.
+    -   **Database name**: The name of the destination CDW.
-    -   **Username**: Enter the username of your account.
-The username must be valid to connect to the data source.
+    -   **Username**: A username for an account with the correct permissions for AutoSync to load and synchronize data.
-    -   **Password**: Enter the password for the account.
+    -   **Password**: The password for the account.
     -   **S3 Bucket**: Enter the external S3 Bucket name residing in an external AWS account, to use for staging data on Redshift.
 For example, `sl-bucket-ca`.
     -   **S3 Folder**: Enter the relative path to a folder in S3 Bucket.
 This is used as a root folder for staging data on Redshift.
 For example, `san-francisco` for using `s3://sl-bucket-ca/san-francisco`.
 If you want to create files at the root level, append a forward slash \( `/` \) to the file path.
     -   **S3 Access-key ID**: Enter the S3 Access key ID part of the AWS authentication.
 For example, `NAVRGGRV7EDCFVLKJH`.